timothyholbrook/capstone-tornado-damage/README.md

   - 1950-2023_tor_fatalities.csv

 2. Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
+     - Data was cleaned in clean.ipynb
+     - Pandas merge was performed in Main.ipynb